HISTORY OF FSWA

 FSWA is always looking for ways to cut operating costs while maintaining or improving service to their customers.
 Recent projects to meet these goals are as follows:

-- The Little Swatara Creek WWTP was constructed using state of the art controls and software for plant operations.
+- The James A Heisey Treatment Facility, formerly known as the Little Swatara Creek WWTP, was constructed using state of the art controls and software for plant operations.
 LED lighting was also installed throughout the plant to help keep the amount of power used to a minimum.
 The result has been shown to be that the plant uses the same amount of electricity as the old plant while treating more wastewater to a much greater level on a daily basis.

 - The Supervisory Control And Data Acquisition (SCADA) system which was installed to provide monitoring and control of the Authority’s water system has and continues to upgraded to provide better control and energy savings.
 The system uses a combination of spread spectrum radios and short range radio-based inputs and outputs to monitor and control seven points on the system including wells, water tanks, interconnection valves and booster pumps.
 This allows the operators to quickly see, diagnose and respond to problems in the system.
 The SCADA system maintains records which allow the operators to see events and conditions which led up to problems and develop ways to prevent them from recurring in the future.